andreybarsky/saber/README.md

 matrix.
 By default, saber outputs a plot that shows the dendrogram and the cut height.

+  structural_events: With regard to the clustering capability above, there are certain events you may not want to be folded into clusters (because it doesn't make sense), likely to be 'structural events' such as START, END, or whatever other break points you include in your data.
+By default, this is c('START', 'END'), although you can provide a different character vector to other structural events should you need to.

   n_recombine: By default, saber models the input data as a first-order Markov chain, where each event's probability is based only on the preceding event (at a distance determined by the lag parameter).
 In principle, higher-order dependencies can be